The Tudor Pelagos sits at one of horology’s most fascinating crossroads. Collectors love it. Investors, not so much.

-While 2025 has witnessed rising interest in diving and tool watches across the luxury market, the Pelagos continues to lag significantly in return on investment metrics despite its technical excellence and passionate fanbase.
+2026 has seen rising interest in diving and tool watches across the luxury market, yet the Pelagos keeps lagging on return on investment metrics.
+That’s despite its technical excellence and a fanbase that genuinely adores it.

-The Pelagos succeeds brilliantly as what it was designed to be – a respected professional tool watch with genuine diving credentials.
-However, it fails comprehensively as a financial investment, trading consistently below retail prices and generating minimal appreciation despite years of collector enthusiasm.
+The Pelagos does exactly what it was designed to do, and does it brilliantly.
+It’s a respected professional tool watch with real diving credentials.
+But as a financial asset?
+It falls flat, trading consistently below retail and generating minimal appreciation despite years of collector enthusiasm.

 Table of Contents